Update: Story introduction updated with Table of Contents.

 Role of the Chinese R&D center

-From initial designing to final testing, the creation of the USD 25,000 Tesla is likely to have an influence from its first R&D center outside the United States.
-In an interview with Xinhua Net (via YouTube/T-Study), Tesla China President Tom Zhu confirmed that the company will be able to design, engineer, develop, and test models at this overseas facility.
-The new R&D center will likely be up and running this year.
+From initial design to final testing, the creation of the USD 25,000 Tesla is likely to have an influence from its first R&D center outside the United States.
+In an interview with Xinhua Net (via YouTube/T-Study uploaded in Feb 2021), Tesla China President Tom Zhu confirmed that the company would be able to design, engineer, develop, and test models at this overseas facility.

-Zhu said that Tesla has shared the ultimate goal of the Tesla China R&D center on many public occasions, indicating that the USD 25,000 will be the star project of the new facility.
-He suggested that the new entry-level model will indeed be a global Tesla, not a China-exclusive car.
+Zhu said that Tesla had shared the ultimate goal of the Tesla China R&D center on many public occasions.
+He suggested models made here will indeed be global Teslas, not China-exclusive cars.

 The ultimate goal has been mentioned in many occasions.
 In the future, we want to design, develop, and produce an original model in China.
 It is manufactured here and sold to the world.
 This R&D center is the starting point of the goal.
-We have mentioned before that we hope the vehicle built in China can have 100% local components.Tom Zhu, President, Tesla (China)
+We have mentioned before that we hope the vehicle built in China can have 100% local components.Tom Zhu, President, Tesla (China), in the video uploaded by Youtube channel T-Study in Feb 2021.

 The Tesla Model 2 pictured (display image) is from Instagram user Sugarchow (Instagram handle: sugardesign_1).
 Like most speculations, it shows the USD 25000 Tesla car as a compact hatchback to challenge the VW ID.3 and Nissan Leaf.
-European customers could be the main target for Tesla’s VW ID.3 challenger, but China shows the biggest potential for a cheaper Tesla in the current scenario.
+European customers could be the main target for the cheapest Tesla, but China shows the biggest potential in the current scenario.

 Crossover Tesla Model 2

 The design sketch above was posted by Tesla on Chinese social media following the Made-in-China Tesla Model 3 launch ceremony in January 2020.
 During the event, Musk also stated that the company wanted to create a design and engineering center in China to design an original car for worldwide consumption.
 Following the message, Tesla invited designers in China to submit portfolios.
-The company was on a hiring spree in China for the Gigafactory soon after.
+Soon after, the company was on a hiring spree in China for the Gigafactory.

 Tesla will likely offer the full self-driving pack (Tesla Autopilot) in the affordable Tesla Model 2, bringing autonomous features to a wide audience.
-Musk confirmed at the 2020 Battery Day event, where he stated the company was confident in making a fully autonomous $25,000 Tesla model in three years.
+Musk confirmed at the 2020 Battery Day event, where he stated the company was confident in making a fully autonomous $25,000 Tesla model in three years, which has since then changed.

 Tesla’s goal of achieving 100% localization in China, which local President Zhu talked about in the interview, is not far from reality.
 Citing a China (Shanghai) Pilot Free Trade Zone (FTZ) source, xinhuanet.com said in a report on August 18, 2021, that the company could achieve about 90% localization there by the end of 2021.
-We don’t know whether that did actually happen.
-100% localization would allow the company to price the Model 2 very aggressively.
+100% localization would allow the company to price the Model 2 aggressively.

 With the high level of quality Tesla aims to offer even in its most affordable car, meeting the target price of USD 25,000 is challenging.
-However, the company is determined to achieve that.
 The LFP chemistry will keep the battery cost low, but there’s more the company can do.
 About that, below is what Zachary Kirkhorn, CFO, Tesla, said during the Q1 2021 earnings conference call:

 Obviously, building a car like a Model S is quite complex and has various moving parts.
 Model 3 and Model Y were steps of improvement in that.
 But when you look at some of the other advancements that we are including in the Model Y, factories into Austin and Berlin, we have reduced the body pound by as much as 60%.
 And the part costs money.Zachary Kirkhorn, CFO, Tesla